What Should Be in a Persona?

 Supporting Research & Work

 The Web was built at CERN to link together resources for researchers.
 Linking data together has apparent advantages over static paper documents.
 It is time UX designers embrace this now old standard and stop making “flat” personas and other UX deliverables.
 Your personas should enable stakeholders to dig into how you came to the insights you did.
 Be transparent; don’t hide your hard work.
 What journey maps use this persona?
 What assumptions were made to build the persona?
 A good persona summarizes user group details in a way that stakeholders can quickly make decisions, but should still enable consumers to dig into the specifics if they want.

 At a minimum, we like to connect our personas to any user journey maps, research projects, and any diagrams we created to develop the personas, like affinity diagrams.

 These sections are what we use in our personas based on experience.
 Over the years, I have added or removed some sections based on what seems to provide the most benefit, but this is still mine and some others’ opinions.
-What do you include that works or doesn’t work?
-Have a question about personas or other UX deliverables?
-Shoot us a message!

 - “Inmates Are Running the Asylum – Chapter: Designing for Pleasure” by Alan Cooper, we believe is where personas were first introduced.

 - “Lean UX: Proto-Personas” by Jeff Gothelf, Josh Seiden